What Should I Be Thinking About When?

 - Look over the suggested questions in the Educational Plan Guidelines (your advisor will give you a copy) and begin writing about your experience so far.

-- What kind of experiential learning possibilities interest you?
-For help with internships, visit the CCPPD (Center for Career and Pre-Professional Development), SMC D-212.
+- What kind of Activel Learning possibilities interest you?
+For help with internships, visit the Bastian Family Career Center in Alumni Hall.

 - What off-campus programs for junior year might you consider (applications due early February)?

 - What other areas to explore before settling on a major?
 (Decision needed on this early in spring term.)